base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-debugging/debugging-with-hardhat-sbs.md

 });
 ```

-Notice a single test is included in order to get proper logs.
+Notice that a single test is included in order to get proper logs.
 However, you're only interested in the creation process that happens in the `before` hook.
 Then, you can run:

 ```bash
 npx hardhat test